 #11 The Seagull (Anton Chekhov)

 It was tough deciding which of Chekhov’s plays to add to this list, as Chekhov was such a consistently brilliant writer.
 Uncle Vanya and Three Sisters are two notable mentions.
-For me this was a personal choice, and a play that has always intrigued me.
-A master of story structure, his plays have so much to them.
+For me this was a personal choice, and The Seagull is a play that has always intrigued me.
+A master of story structure, Chekhov’s plays have so much to them.
 From banal comedy to grand philosophy, Chekhov has it all.
 Like Shakespeare, the more you read, the more is revealed.
 His work may not be the most riveting read if you are just getting back into plays, but he is one of the greatest playwrights of all time for a reason.
+It is important to seek out a good translation which captures the dry humour and translates accurately the Russian idiosyncrasies that fill his plays.

 #12 Long Day’s Journey into Night (Eugene O’Neill)